MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

 That means, that the algorithm/ the model should be able to average above score 30 for "the last 100 episodes" over a number of episodes.

+### Amendment 2018-12-11 (Version 2)
+Because my 1st attempt did not yield the sustained 30 score goal, I made some adjustments.
+Upon the advice of counsel, I modified my script to use the 20 Agents environment, instead of the single agent environment.
+More precisly, I copied my script into a new file called "python ms_drlndcc_pr_20.py" and made the adjustments there.

 # Dependencies
 The actual "program" (agent) is a python script that can be run from the command line.
 To be able to run it, python 3.6 must be installed.